forki/AskMe/Readme.txt

-AskMe is a little questionnaire presenter and can be used for scientific studies.
+AskMeItems is a little questionnaire presenter and can be used for scientific studies.